create3000/x_ite/docs/_posts/components/Navigation/Collision.md

 ## Overview

 Collision detects camera-to-object contact using current view and NavigationInfo avatarSize.
-Collision is a Grouping node that handles collision detection for its children.
-Collision can contain a single proxy child node for substitute collision-detection geometry.
+Collision is a Grouping node that reports collision detection for its children.

 The Collision node belongs to the **Navigation** component and its default container field is *children.* It is available since X3D version 2.0 or later.